emilythestrangee/myDFIR_SOC/Day 10 - Elasticsearch Ingest Data Tutorial.md

 - Confirm incoming connections to port 9200 on the Elasticsearch instance.
 ![[Pasted image 20251017014933.png]]

-- Refresh Kibana and check for logs.
+- Refresh Kibana and check for logs (winlog.event).

 ---